-- (ii) A wholly-owned subsidiary of the Company, Langfang D&G, is qualified as a "high new technology enterprise" under the PRC corporate income tax law and relevant regulations and it is entitled to a preferential income tax rate of 15% (2019: 15%). - (iii) Under the PRC corporate income tax law and relevant regulations, a 75% (2019: Same) additional tax deduction is allowed for qualified research and development expenses. - (iv) The withholding tax rate was 5% on the remittance of dividend from the subsidiary in the PRC during the year and unremitted earnings of the subsidiary.
+- (b) Numerical reconciliation of income tax expense to prima facie tax payable (Continued) - (ii) A wholly-owned subsidiary of the Company, Langfang D&G Machinery Technology Company Limited ("Langfang D&G"), is qualified as a "high new technology enterprise" under the PRC corporate income tax law and relevant regulations and it is entitled to a preferential income tax rate of 15% (2020: 15%). - (iii) Under the PRC corporate income tax law and relevant regulations, a 100% (2020: 75%) additional tax deduction is allowed for qualified research and development expenses. - (iv) The withholding tax rate was 5% on the remittance of dividends from the subsidiary in the PRC during the year and unremitted earnings of that subsidiary.